 The windshield wiper controls are located in the cab headliner.
-The illustration above right designates the controls as in the cab forward mode and the switches are labeled with different symbols to differentiate between the two wipers.
+The illustration above right designates the controls as in the cab forward mode.

 5.9 REAR VIEW MIRRORS

 Two adjustable outside mounted mirrors provide rear view vision when the tractor is operated in the cab forward mode.
 A single interior mounted mirror provides rear view vision in the engine forward mode.